D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 1. Adjust enemy damage at higher difficulties (classic IWD, IWD2)
 2. Add or remove Avarine Decanter (IWD2)
 3. Unnerf Animate Dead (IWD2)
-4. Shapeshift movement bonuses bypass Free Action (EEs)
+4. Shapeshift movement bonuses bypass Free Action (EEs, BG2)
 5. Increase movement speed of IWD shapeshifts (IWD1, IWDEE)
+6. Shapeshifts can talk (EEs, BG2)
-6. Give party starting equipment (IWD games)
+7. Give party starting equipment (IWD games)
 	- Option 1: Items are auto-equipped or added to inventory
 	- Option 2: Start with a bag, containing a mix of weapons
-7. Give party a Bag of Holding at game start (classic and EEs)
+8. Give party a Bag of Holding at game start (classic and EEs)
-8. All classes get full HP bonuses from Constitution (classic and EEs)
+9. All classes get full HP bonuses from Constitution (classic and EEs)
-9. Make items stackable to 999 (classic and EEs)
+10. Make items stackable to 999 (classic and EEs)
-10. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
+11. Reduce delay for Sneak Attacks + uncap Crippling Strike (EEs)
-11. Salamander auras hit only enemies of the caster (IWDEE)
+12. Salamander auras hit only enemies of the caster (IWDEE)
-12. Misc spell tweaks (classic and EEs)
+13. Misc spell tweaks (classic and EEs)
 	- Damage party friendly (relative to caster)
 	- Hit stun on damage (1 second)
 	- No mage school restrictions
-13. Allow Minsc to use his Berserk ability at will (BG games)
+14. Allow Minsc to use his Berserk ability at will (BG games)
-14. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
+15. Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)
-15. Remove alignment restrictions for classes (classic and EEs)
+16. Remove alignment restrictions for classes (classic and EEs)
-16. Prevent paladins and rangers falling at low rep (EEs)
+17. Prevent paladins and rangers falling at low rep (EEs)
-17. Max summons and traps (EEs)
+18. Max summons and traps (EEs)

 --